vuejs/v2.vuejs.org/src/v2/cookbook/packaging-sfc-for-npm.md

 }
 ```

-When webpack 2+, Rollup, or other modern build tools are used, by default they will pick up on the `module` build.
+When webpack 2+, Rollup, or other modern build tools are used, by default they will pick up the `module` build via the `browser` property or the `module` property itself (exactly which can vary, hence the duplication).
 Node.js and many legacy applications would use the `main` build, and the `unpkg` build can be used directly in browsers.
 In fact, the [unpkg](https://unpkg.com) cdn automatically uses this when someone enters the URL for your module into their service!
 By specifying the `files` property in package.json, we tell npm what files will be included in our package - in this case, the source `.vue` files are included as well as the transpiled versions for optional SSR usage.

 ### SSR Usage